splunk/observability-workshop/content/en/other/opentelemetry-collector/8-develop/3-component.md

 {{% /tab %}}
 {{% /tabs %}}

-From the component overviews, it is clear that developing a pull based receiver for Jenkins.
+From the component overviews, it is clear that developing a pull-based receiver for Jenkins.